K1dus/wireframing/README.md

 - **Adobe XD**
   Adobe XD is a versatile design tool that allows for the creation of wireframes, interactive prototypes, and UI elements.

+## Benefits of Wireframing in Software Development

+Wireframing provides numerous benefits in the software development lifecycle:

+- **Guiding the Design Process**
+  Wireframes serve as a guide for both the designers and developers.
+They help ensure that the UI is structured correctly and the user experience is seamless.
+By focusing on layout and functionality first, wireframes help avoid issues that could arise later in the development process.

+- **Facilitating Communication**
+  Wireframes act as a communication tool between team members, clients, and stakeholders.
+They help convey design ideas clearly, ensuring that everyone is on the same page before development begins.
+Wireframes can also help clients visualize the end product and provide feedback early on.

+- **Mitigating Risks**
+  By identifying usability issues early in the design phase, wireframes help prevent costly changes in the later stages of development.
+They allow teams to test concepts and refine the design before investing in complex coding or advanced design work.